iLVL-Key/FFXI/addons/Bars/readme.md

    - Valid targets: Names (ex: Oseem), IDs (ex: 17809550).
    - Use quotes to surround names with spaces.
  - **remove/r <target>** - Remove a target from the Auto Focus Target list.
+ - **focus/f** - Temporarily override the Auto Focus Target with the current cursor target.
+   - Type again to remove the override.
+   - Automatically removed when target moves out of range.
  - **list/l** - Show the Auto Focus Target list.
  - **size/s [#]** - Update the size.
  - **bold/b** - Toggle the bold setting.